Smith-AP-CS-A-18-19/lab-elevens-9-SimonDon20/README.md

 2. Why are there no abstract methods dealing with the selection of the cards to be removed or replaced in the array `cards`?

-    * the selection and removal methods do not have to be abstract since those methods are common for each game.
+    * The selection and removal methods do not have to be abstract since those methods are common for each game.

 3. Another way to create “IS-A” relationships is by implementing interfaces.
 Suppose that instead of creating an `abstract Board` class, we created the following `Board` interface, and had `ElevensBoard` implement it.
 Would this new scheme allow the Elevens GUI to call `isLegal` and `anotherPlayIsPossible` polymorphically?
 Would this alternate design work as well as the `abstract Board` class design?
 Why or why not?
 	```java